The-Extra-Project/neuralangelo/README.md

 > docker compose build up -d
 ```

-2. You need to download the [trainingdata](https://drive.google.com/file/d/1jAr3IDvhVmmYeDWi0D_JfgiHcl70rzVE/view?resourcekey=) into the dataset/tanks_and_dataset/ as following structure
+2. You need to download the [trainingdata](https://drive.google.com/file/d/1jAr3IDvhVmmYeDWi0D_JfgiHcl70rzVE/view?resourcekey=) into the dataset/tanks_and_dataset/ as following structure.

 ```
 ./tanks_and_temples/